chenhi/aiml-exercises/game_learner/README.md

 tictactoe.py and connectfour.py implement Tic-Tac-Toe and Connect Four game logic

-play.py is for playing and training AI, also for playing self
+play.py is for playing and training AI, also for playing self.
+Can run it with options ttt and c4.